-To get it out of the way, I’m not a mechanical engineer or machinist.
-But, I’ve done my share of tinkering with devices at home and at work as an electrical engineer.
-So I know a thing or two about mechanical design tolerances.
+Now, I’m no mechanical engineer or machinist, but as an electrical engineer, I’ve tinkered with devices both at home and at work, so I know a thing or two about tolerances.

 - What tolerances are realistically achievable?